fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-12.md

    - Configure with display name "National Weather Service API" and URL suffix "weather"

 3. **Verify API Import**:
-   - Confirm operations are imported successfully with key endpoints for coordinates, forecasts, alerts, and observations
+   - Confirm operations import successfully, including endpoints for coordinates, forecasts, alerts, and observations.
-   - Review automatically generated documentation for completeness and accuracy
+   - Review automatically generated documentation for completeness and accuracy.

 4. **Test the API**:
-   - Use the **Test** tab to verify connectivity
+   - Use the **Test** tab to verify connectivity.
-   - Try a sample request
+   - Send a sample request.
-   - Verify you receive valid responses from the National Weather Service
+   - Confirm valid responses are returned from the National Weather Service.

 ### Task 2: Create MCP Server from REST API